unterstein/play-elasticplugin/README.md

 I got the idea from https://github.com/tuxBurner/play-neo4jplugin !
 THANKS A LOT Seppel (@tuxBurner) for your awesome plugin and skeleteon !

+You can use Play 2.4 with spring-data-elasticsearch without this plugin, see my example: https://github.com/unterstein/play-spring-data-elasticsearch-example

 What i didn't liked that i can't call elasticsearch in the static way, like Ebean etc...

 So here we go, i created this plugin :)